fowles/building-a-lock-free-mpmc-queue/queue-benchmarks.md

 NOTES:

 - SLOW DOWN
+- ADVANCE: now when we see that we don't have enough size
-- Now we look to see if our pending line has gotten ahead of our commit line.
+- ADVANCE: we sniff at the pending line to see if there is another thread
-  If it has, someone else is working on it, so we simply need to wait for them to finish!
+- ADVANCE: and if there is we wait for it to finish before rtying again
+- ADVANCE: all told it looks like this.
+Let's jump into `AwaitChange`

 ---